makeup4ever/audience-particiapation-meter/readMe.md

 ```
 ## Improvements

-This bot is just a proof-of-concept for a
+This bot is just a proof-of-concept for a market-maker bot to support the stellar netwo